sinhp/sinhp.github.io/_posts/2021-01-01-phil_math_reading_group.md

   + Noson S. Yanofsky.
 The Outer Limits of Reason: What Science, Mathematics, and Logic Cannot Tell Us.
   + [On Proof and Progress in Mathematics](https://arxiv.org/pdf/math/9404236.pdf), See also
     [What's a mathematician to do?](https://mathoverflow.net/questions/43690/whats-a-mathematician-to-do)
-  + Saunsers MacLane.
+  + Saunders MacLane.
 Mathematics Form and Function
   + Robert L. Long.
 Remarks on the history and philosophy of mathematics.
 The American Mathematical Monthly, 93(8):609--619, 1986.

 * After mid-day coffee: